1050-1026-Great Vocals

 Writer/Composer: Gordon Lightfoot (1969)

 Singer / songwriters simply reigned in the 1970s and his remarkable rich Folk baritone voice was as smooth as silk.
 This recording, his 5th on our list, had such mass appeal that it crossed over into the Pop charts and became a big hit, satisfying Pop / Folk and Country fans as well.
 It’s stands the test of time as a stellar example of how the addition of strings in the background add depth and dimension to his beautiful voice, with lush vibrato, yearning, and sorrowful regrets of days gone by in a meaningful relationship.
 In a bridge too far, he laments, “I never thought I could act this way / And I’ve got to say, that I just don;t get it / I don’t know where we went wrong / But the feeling’s gone and I just can’t get it back.”
-Gord’s gold of the past brings back brings the reality…A Truly Remarkable Magnum Opus!
+Gord’s gold of the past brings back brings the reality…A Remarkable Magnum Opus!

 Link # 1 Original recording 1970.
 Link # 2 Live performance for BBC 1972.